lihikaspi/MusicRecSystem/README.md

 ## Setup and Requirements:

 Ensure your environment has enough disk space for the dataset size you plan to download (`50m`, `500m`, or `5b`).
+The 50m datset takes approximately 18GB.

+GPU strongly recommended for training and ANN indexing.
+CPU-only runs may be very slow.
 Install required Python packages:

+> Python version used: Python 3.10+

 ```bash
 pip install numpy pandas torch faiss-gpu typing-extensions scikit-learn